 Employers are not mind readers

-Rob Kidd at reports:
+Rob Kidd at Stuff reports:

-An woman quit work after being slapped on the bum and repeatedly sexually harassed has been told by the Employment Relations Authority it was partly her own fault, the ERA ruling the woman did not do enough to ensure her own safety.
+An Auckland woman who quit work after being slapped on the bum and repeatedly sexually harassed has been told by the Employment Relations Authority it was partly her own fault, the ERA ruling the woman did not do enough to ensure her own safety.

 The decision has caused outrage among employment experts who said the decision was unusual.